• Share this on:

 Supply Chain Transparency

-Supply chain transparency is key for the European apparel industry, motivated by ever stricter laws at both the EU and national levels.
-For instance, the EU’s new Corporate Sustainability Reporting Directive (CSRD) will require all large European companies, from 2023 onwards, to disclose how they manage social and environmental challenges.
-Transparency means you should disclose information about your own operations to buyers, but also help them gain as much insight as possible into their (and consequently your) entire supply chain.
+Supply chain transparency is key for the European apparel industry.
+It is motivated by ever stricter laws at EU and national levels.
+New EU legislation, including CSDDDCSRD and the Green Claim Directive (GCD), requires companies to investigate Corporate Social Responsibility (CSR) risks, report on abuses, mitigate risks and communicate truthfully with end consumers.
+Transparency means you should disclose information about your operations to buyers and help them gain as much insight into their supply chain as possible.

-Read more about how to comply with transparency requirements on the websites of the Clean Clothes Campaign and Human Rights Watch.
+Read more about how to comply with transparency requirements on the Clean Clothes Campaign and Human Rights Watch websites.
 Many European companies have published the names of their suppliers in the Open Apparel Registry.
-To see how European brands are doing according to Fashion Revolution, check their Transparency Index.
+To see how European brands are doing according to Fashion Revolution, read their Transparency Index.

-There are many different tools that can help you map your supply chain:
+There are many different tools that can help you map your supply chain.
+A few examples are given below.

 • Sourcemap helps you maintain an up-to-date visualisation of raw material producers, mills, wet-processors and manufacturers, their compliance with industry standards and CSR risks.

-• Supplyshift offers a cloud-based platform to support companies in measuring risks and improving supplier performance throughout the supply chain.
+• Supplyshift offers a cloud-based platform to help companies measure risks and improve supplier performance throughout the supply chain.

 • ChainPoint is a software platform for monitoring and securing supply chains.
-It lets you manage and share product, process and supplier information, from raw material to finished product.
+It lets you manage and share product, process and supplier information, from raw materials to finished products.

-• Ecovadis profiles and maps your supply base for ethical, social and environmental risk, using predictive intelligence to manage CSR risks.
+• Ecovadis profiles and maps your supply base for ethical, social and environmental risks using predictive intelligence to manage CSR risks.

-• Amfori BEPI is an online platform for environment-related supply chain information that lets companies add their producers and map their supply chains.
+• Amfori BEPI is an online platform for environment-related supply chain information that enables companies to add their producers and map their supply chains.

 • Sedex offers an ethical data platform and support to companies that want to map their supply chains.